 DePaul's Rome program stands out among others in Italy.
 This is one of the first language programs in Rome to develop a homestay component in which host families provide students with safe, comfortable and culturally enriching experiences outside the classroom.
 Recently, we've added another distinct feature to this program through a service-learning option for advanced Italian language students.
 These features have been designed to complement and support the intensive language study at Italiaidea, a small, student-centered language institute with a superb record and reputation for high quality instruction.
 We've brought these various elements together to provide a unique opportunity to experience and participate in the culture and society of Italy.

 The program is designed as an introduction to Rome, its rich history and its place in the development of Western culture.
 During this fall program, students will study not only the language, but will also have the opportunity to study art, history, film, and various monuments of this fascinating city (depending on third and fourth course selections).
-The courses take advantage of Rome's beauty and history, conducting classes on the streets and in the plazas or making visits to sites such as the Vatican Museum, Michelangelo's Sistine Chapel, the Trevi Fountain, the Pantheon and the Colosseum.
+The courses take advantage of Rome's beauty and history, conducting classes on the streets and in the plazas or making visits to popular and historical sites.
 Above all, Rome offers endless opportunities for education and enjoyment that program participants will cherish for the rest of their lives.

 Upon arrival, students will participate in a "Rome immersion weekend," which will allow them to become familiar with their surroundings.
 They then will begin their coursework and attend language classes at Italiaidea, which was founded in 1984 with the goal of providing innovative teaching of Italian to foreigners.
-Italiaidea is centrally located near the area of Campo de’ Fiori and Piazza Navona, where students will enjoy a spectacular 180-degree view covering Palazzo della Cancelleria.
+Italiaidea is located near the area of Campo de’ Fiori and Piazza Navona, where students will enjoy a spectacular 180-degree view covering Palazzo della Cancelleria.

 Students will enroll for 18 credits during their stay in Rome.
-Of those credits, students are required to take 2 Italian language classes (4.5 credits each), 1 faculty director course (4.5 credits), and either Christianity in Rome or an additional language course (4.5 credits each), plus 1 course taught by a local instructor (4.5 credits).
+Of those credits, students are required to take 2 Italian language classes (4.5 credits each), plus 2 courses taught by a local instructor (4.5 credits each); or 3 Italian langauge classes (4.5 credits each), plus 1 course taught by a local instructor (4.5 credits).
 Course details are available below: